programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 (else:)[Today was alot, but you realize that a lot of the challenges you encountered aren't your fault and you're impressed with your ability to stand up for yourself.]
 ```
-The first sentence of this passage will display regardless of whether the player chose to “work with Brad” or “working with users.”
+The first sentence of this passage will display regardless of whether the player chooses “work with Brad” or “working with users.”

 However, the following "if" macro allows me to create a [conditional statement](https://en.wikipedia.org/wiki/Conditional_(computer_programming)): if x than y.
-Above, this macro means that, when the player reaches this passage, if the confidence variable is less than 5, Twine will display the text contained in single brackets.
+Above, this macro means that, when the player reaches this passage, if the confidence variable is less than 5, Twine will display the text contained in single brackets immediately after the if macro.
 The text in single brackets is called a hook.
 A hook is what will happen if the proceeding macro is true.

 Students are often excited to use macros and hooks because they increase technical complexity.
 Programming can be fun!
 However, it’s important to spend time on why macros can help tell a more compelling story.
 Add the following macros after setting the confidence variable at the end of “the beginning” passage.

 ```
 (set: $energy to 5)
-(set: $isolation to 5)
+(set: $isolation to 0)
 ```
 You now have three variables: confidence, energy, and isolation.
 Consider how these variables could interact if the player decides to take manager Steve’s suggestion to work with users, rather than take mentor Ann’s suggest to work with Brad: